panchengl/calc_standards/README.md

 How To Use:

-    1. create txt datasets: put your datasets become like this:  img_id img_dir width height label x0 y0 x1 y1 label x0 y0 x1 y1  ...
+    1. create txt datasets(val file): put your datasets become like this:  img_id img_dir width height label x0 y0 x1 y1 label x0 y0 x1 y1  ...

     just like: